cuongquangnam/defi-arbitrage-bot/README.md

 ### Run the bot

+You need first to deploy the smart contract onto ETH mainnet.

-Create an .env file in the root directory of the repo
+After that, create an .env file in the root directory of the repo.

+Finally, execute these commands.

 ```
 cd bot && cargo run